charlesnmcdowell/Jackedin/Chapter_6_The_Paper_Tiger.md

 Marcus walked past her, the scent of her perfume—something expensive and floral—hitting him like a memory.
 Inside, the house was silent except for the melodic chirping of the TV show.

-He found Keisha, his eighteen-year-old daughter, buffing the hood of a white BMW M4.
+He found Keisha, his twenty-one-year-old daughter, buffing the hood of a white BMW M4.
 She looked exactly like her mother, but with an edge of modern polish that felt sharp enough to cut.

 "Hey, big head," Keisha said, giving him a quick, one-armed hug.
 "You like the new whip?
 Picked it up yesterday."